 All Ph.D. students must satisfy the University residency requirement.
 Between admission into the Ph.D. program and completion of the degree, the candidate must physically spend two consecutive semesters (Fall and Spring) as a registered full-time student engaged in academic work at the University Park campus.
-600-level courses (thesis research) may not be used to meet the full-time residence requirement.
+Please note ACS 601/611 (thesis research) may not be used to meet the full-time residency requirement.